HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - collection
   - set
   - hash table
-  - linked list
+  - linked list: 🖐️used
-  - doubly list
+  - doubly list: 🖐️used
-  - unrolled list
+  - unrolled list: 🖐️used
-  - circular list
+  - circular list: 🖐️used
-  - queue
+  - queue: 🖐️used
-  - stack
+  - stack: 🖐️used
   - deque
-  - tree
+  - tree: 🖐️used
-  - graph
+  - graph: 🖐️used
   - iterator
   - mutable state
   - immutable state